-As of Dec ember 31,
+As of December 31,

-2022 2021
+2023 2022

 Deferred tax assets:

-Loss carryforwards \$ 155,386 \$ 113,886
+Loss carryforwards \$ 670,064 \$ 136,268

-Other 27,810 15,373
+Other 14,834 13,030

-Valuation allowance (139,733) (87,849)
+Valuation allowance (637,962) (112,233)

-Total net deferred assets 43,463 41,410
+Total net deferred assets 46,936 37,065

 Deferred tax liabilities:

-Property and equipment (42,572) (41,756)
+Property and equipment (46,182) (36,174)

-Total deferred tax liabilities (42,572) (41,756)
+Total deferred tax liabilities (46,182) (36,174)

-Net deferred tax asset (liability) \$ 891 \$ (346)
+Net deferred tax asset (liability) \$ 754 \$ 891

-We have U.S. net operating loss carryforwards of \$721.3 million and \$525.3 million for the years ended December 31, 2022 and 2021, respectively, which begin to expire in 2030, a portion of which relate to Prestige discussed further below.
-We have state net operating loss carryforwards of \$24.8 million and \$12.5 million for the years ended December 31, 2022 and 2021, respectively, which expire between 2028 through 2042.
+We have U.S. net operating loss carryforwards of \$644.3 million and \$636.8 million for the years ended December 31, 2023 and 2022, respectively, which begin to expire in 2030, a portion of which relate to Prestige discussed further below.
+As described above, as a result of the new corporate income tax legislation enacted in Bermuda on December 27, 2023, we have Bermuda opening tax loss carryforwards of \$3.5 billion as of December 31, 2023, which can be carried forward indefinitely.
+The opening tax loss carryforwards will continue to be evaluated through the enactment date, January 1, 2025, and is subject to material change as this is an estimated amount.
 We evaluate our deferred tax assets each period to determine if a valuation allowance is required based on whether it is more likely than not that some portion of the deferred tax assets would not be realized.
 The ultimate realization of these deferred tax assets is dependent upon the generation of sufficient taxable income during future periods.
 We conduct our evaluation by considering all available positive and negative evidence.
 This evaluation considers, among other factors, historical operating results, forecasts of future profitability, the duration of statutory carryforward periods, and the outlooks for the cruise industry and broader economy.
-Based on the weight of available evidence, we have recorded a valuation allowance in the fourth quarter of 2022, 2021 and 2020 of \$43.3 million, \$45.0 million and \$39.6 million, respectively, with respect to the U.S. net deferred tax assets in one of our U.S. and several of our foreign subsidiaries.
+Based on the weight of available evidence, we have recorded a valuation allowance in the fourth quarter of 2022 and 2021 of \$35.5 million and \$37.7 million, respectively, with respect to the U.S. net deferred tax assets in one of our U.S. and several of our foreign subsidiaries.
+Additionally, we have recorded a valuation allowance in the fourth quarter of 2023 of \$532.4 million with respect to our Bermuda net deferred tax assets.